-Professor Oliver Pearce qualified from St Mary's Hospital Medical School in London in 1996.
+Professor Pearce qualified from St Mary's Hospital Medical School in London in 1996.
 Since then, he has pursued a career in orthopaedic surgery; specialising in surgery of the hip and the knee.

-Outside of his NHS and teaching responsibilities Mr Pearce also sits on the on the European Advisory Board acting as UK Lead for the Rapid recovery Programme.
-This board, consisting of a select group of nationally and internationally reputed surgeons, sits at the cutting edge of research into and implementation of the latest evidence to promote the best possible outcomes after hip and knee replacement.
+He sits on the European Advisory Board for the RRP.
+A select group of nationally and internationally reputed surgeons.
+The board sits at the cutting edge of research and implementation of the latest evidence to promote the best possible outcomes after hip and knee replacement.

 He held the post of Director of Trauma Surgery at Milton Keynes General Hospital from 2010 to 2015.

 He is lead clinician for Orthopaedic Research in Milton Keynes, publishing widely in international journals on hip, knee, trauma and technology topics.
 Also presenting, moderating and chairing at national and international meetings.